 How do the daylight hours change?

-After the summer solstice, the daylight gradually gets shorter by a few minutes each day, the sunsets get earlier and earlier, until the far north returns once again to winter darkness and northern lights season.
-To get a better idea of the shifting daylight hours, take a look at our sunrise and sunset table for Iceland.
+After the summer solstice, the hours of daylight gradually get shorter by a few minutes each day.
+Sunsets take place earlier and sunrises later in the day, until the far north returns once again to winter darkness.